dessalines/essays/why_not_signal.md

 It may not matter to the US government what was said, when they know that 4 activists in the same city, and one from outside sent each other messages frequently on the day of a protest.
 They now have a list of suspects.

 Pair that with cell-phone location data, and you have a timeline profile about a group of connected suspects.

+Some Signal advocates have pointed out that signal implements [sealed sender](https://signal.org/blog/sealed-sender/) in a beta version of the program.
+Anyone who's worked with centralized databases can tell you that with recipient information, and message timestamps, it would be trivial to find the real sender of a message.

 ### Abandonment of Open source